 If you use liquid smoke, please only use one with water and smoke listed as ingredients and nothing else.
 Cheap liquid will ruin this.
 I use Wright's.

-Not a good idea—it will not shred well.
-Better to shred correctly while hot.
+It's not a good ideaโit will not shred well.
+It is better to shred correctly while hot.

-Some crock pots just won't do it.
-Do not try to shred pork butt that did not reach at least 185°, the connective tissue is not melted, and it just will not be good.
-I wouldn't stop under 195°.
+Some crock pots won't do it.
+Do not try to shred pork butt that did not reach at least 185ยฐ because the connective tissue is not melted and will not be good.
+Get to 195ยฐ, but 200ยฐ to 205ยฐ is better.

 This recipe is listed in these categories.
 See them for more similar recipes.

-You may use the rub of your choice or make the suggested rub. ½ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
+Use the dry rub of your choice or make the suggested rub. ยฝ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
 Stir together in a small bowl.

-Pat dry the pork roast and then coat with about two tablespoons of good quality liquid smoke (Optional).
+Optional but recommendedโpat dry the pork butt and then coat with about 2 tablespoons of good-quality liquid smoke.

 Generously apply the rub.
-You could wrap with plastic wrap and refrigerate overnight at this point or cook right away.
+You could wrap it with plastic wrap and refrigerate it overnight at this point or cook it right away.

-Bake until internal temp of 190°+ about 9-10 hours, but will vary some with the thickness of the meat and the crock pot.
-If you can reach 195°-205°, the results will be better.
-Remove from crock pot onto a large sheet of heavy-duty foil.
+Bake until internal temp of 190ยฐ minimumโabout 8-10 hours, but will vary some with the thickness of the meat and the crock pot.
+If you can reach 200ยฐ-205ยฐ, the results will be better.
+Remove from the crock pot onto a large sheet of heavy-duty foil.

 Ingredients

-- 3-4 pounds Pork Butt - aka Pork Shoulder
+- 3-4 pounds Pork Butt, aka Boston Butt - boneless or bone-in

 - 2 tablespoons liquid smoke - good quality